-Blue-black, with a clothing of minute recumbent greyish setae, rather scanty upon the lower surface and legs, close upon the upper surface, but with small, denuded patches, a short transverse pit, partially divided in the middle, near each lateral margin of the pronotum, and numerous shining elevated spots, from 9 to 13 of them upon the pronotum, one near the middle, two in front of the middle, three behind it, and two at the base, and usually three adjoining the front margin and one near each front angle.
+Blue-black, with a clothing of minute recumbent greyish setae, rather scanty upon the lower surface and legs and close upon the upper surface, but with small, denuded patches, viz. a short transverse pit, partially divided in the middle, near each lateral margin of the pronotum, and numerous shining elevated spots, from 9 to 13 of them upon the pronotum, one near the middle, two in front of the middle, three behind it, and two at the base, and usually three adjoining the front margin and one near each front angle.
 Upon the elytra there are generally four similar shining spot along the basal edge of each, numerous minute spots along the 1st, 3rd and 5th intervals, uniting into a common longitudinal bar upon the posterior part of the 1st interval, and rather larger spots near the middle of the 2nd, 4th, 6th and 8th (external ) intervals.

 Oval, moderately convex, with slender legs.

 Front tibia has three strong teeth occupying nearly half the outer edge, remainder serrate, inner edge of front femur not sharp but rather broadly flattened, with a feeble tooth at two-thirds of its length from the base; the middle tibia feebly, the hind tibia minutely serrate at the outer edge.

 Clypeus armed with four pointed processes, ocular lobes prominent but blunt.

 Pronotum convex, with a slight longitudinal median groove behind, lateral margins strongly and evenly rounded, with front angles acutely produced, hind angles entirely obsolete.

 Elytra very finely striate, lateral margins deeply excised.